Fastaval

 Fastaval is an annual gaming convention in Hobro, Denmark, with focus on role-playing games, live action role-playing games, board games, miniature wargaming and collectible card games.
-The first many years was held in or around Aarhus but the 2011 Fastaval was held in Silkeborg while the conventions from 2012 to 2016 were held at Mariagerfjord Gymnasiet in Hobro.
+The first many years was held in or around Aarhus but the 2011 Fastaval was held in Silkeborg while the conventions from 2012 to 2024 were held at Mariagerfjord Gymnasiet in Hobro.

 The convention has been held on the long weekend of Easter since 1986, with the exception of 1988 and 2020.
 It was held digital in 2021.

 The Otto

 Since 1992, Fastaval has presented awards to individuals and role-play scenarios in the form of gilded plaster penguins named Otto.
+Since 2022 the penguin has been made of plastic.
 The prizes are awarded at a banquet on the final day of the Fastaval event.

 The award inherited its name from a character in the 1989 game called Ulloq Nunaqarfinnguagaluami.
 The number of Ottos awarded and the categories themselves have been adjusted steadily over the years.
 The majority of Ottos are awarded for aspects of role-playing scenarios.
 In 2003 category was introduced for live scenarios which was discontinued in 2006 in favor of keeping both live and tabletop scenarios in competition with each other.
 Every year, an Honorary Otto is awarded to an individual, group or project who have distinguished themselves by making an extraordinary contribution to Danish roleplaying.